vrtxlabs/qapir/docs/Test.md

 ```

 Note that test-parameters is a map, where key is a string and value is an array.
 It is required that all keys point to
-arrays of the same length.
+arrays of the similar lengths.

 ### Test-parallelism